 Salt Marshes

-Salt marshes are highly productive ecosystems that export organic matter to adjacent waters, fueling plankton and benthic communities.
-Like mangroves, they require sediment accumulation to keep pace with rising water.
-Research published in Nature indicates that many marshes worldwide are at risk of drowning if sea-level rise exceeds 7 mm per year.
-Marsh loss reduces the availability of detritus, removes filter-feeding habitat for bivalves, and breaks the connectivity between terrestrial and marine food webs.
+Salt marshes are highly productive intertidal ecosystems that export organic matter to adjacent coastal waters, fueling planktonic and benthic food webs.
+Similar to mangroves, they depend on sediment accumulation to keep pace with rising water levels.
+Research published in Nature indicates that many salt marshes worldwide are at risk of drowning if sea-level rise exceeds approximately 7 millimeters per year.
+The loss of salt marshes reduces detritus availability, removes habitats for filter-feeding bivalves, and breaks critical connectivity between terrestrial and marine food webs, ultimately affecting species at multiple trophic levels.

 Coral Reefs